agi-hub/AGIAgent/README.md

 ```

 After installation, don't forget to configure api key, api base, model, and language setting LANG=en or LANG=zh in config/config.txt.

+## ⚠️ Security Notice

+As a general-purpose task agent, AGI Agent has the capability to call system terminal commands.
+Although it usually does not operate files outside the working directory, the large model may execute software installation commands (such as pip, apt, etc.).
+Please pay attention when using:
+- Carefully review executed commands
+- Recommend running important tasks in a sandbox environment
+- Regularly backup important data

 ## 🔗 Extended Features